Projects

 This residential project addressed a drainage issue and provided water quality benefits.
 The design process involved working with the City Engineer to address road drainage, SG Designs on the planting plan, a certified arborist to ensure the health of the site’s trees, a landscape contractor to construct the practice, and VCAP to provide partial funding.
 Many of the professionals involved are certified through the Chesapeake Bay Landscape Professional (CBLP) program.

-At larger scales, the projects are usually sponsored by local governments, and many funded through various grant programs.
+At larger scales, the projects are usually sponsored by local governments and/or watershed groups, and many funded through various grant programs.
 I have worked on design teams for stormwater basin retrofits, stormwater wetlands, bioretetention, permeable pavement, rainwater harvesting, and other BMPs.

 Stormwater Science

-For the past several years, I have worked on several collaborative projects that have contributed to the state of knowledge of stormwater BMPs, and assisted local stormwater programs will aligning local specifications with up-to-date research.
+I have worked on several collaborative projects that have contributed to the state of knowledge of stormwater BMPs, and assisted local stormwater programs will aligning local specifications with up-to-date research.
+This work is somewhat older, but I think still very relevant for our thinking about how to make stormwater management more effective.

 Performance Enhancing Devices (PEDs) for Stormwater BMPs

 What a name!
 In fact, BMPs keep getting better.
-A couple of years ago, I co-authored a literature review, with Tom Schueler of the Chesapeake Stormwater Network and Bryan Seipp from the Center for Watershed Protection, analyzing research papers of how BMP performance for nutrient removal can be enhanced.
+Several years ago, I co-authored a literature review, with Tom Schueler of the Chesapeake Stormwater Network and Bryan Seipp from the Center for Watershed Protection, analyzing research papers of how BMP performance for nutrient removal can be enhanced.

-A couple of years ago, I collaborated with CWP on a project funded by the Chesapeake Bay Trust to “operationalize” some of these BMP enhancements.
+I also collaborated with CWP on a project funded by the Chesapeake Bay Trust to “operationalize” some of these BMP enhancements.
 My part was to produce fact sheets for water treatment residuals, biochar, internal water storage, and enhanced vegetation management.
 The effort involved investigating how these enhancements can be scaled up from research to actual practice and integrated with BMP specifications.
 Moving forward, I am hopefully that these stormwater PEDs can be integrated with other design solutions to address climate resiliency.

 The fact sheets are below.
 Note that the Iron Amendment Fact Sheet was produced by colleague Andy Erickson from the University of Minnesota.